 This was an absolute favorite one summer ago in the fantasy writing camp.
 The children chose an animal page and had to write the one sentence that the animal was saying.
 This sentence was a turning point in the story.
 Check out the full guided writing lesson here.

-10. Students choose a cat or dog picture to write a persuasive letter convincing their mom or dad that they’re ready for a pet!
+10. In this lesson, students choose a cat or dog picture to write a persuasive letter convincing their mom or dad that they’re ready for a pet!
 You can find the full lesson here.

-11. Use a picture of an unusual animal to write a fictional letter to a friend.
+11. Or, use a picture of an unusual animal to write a fictional letter to a friend.
 The letter introduces your new “pet”.
 Here’s the full lesson.

-12. Use an animal picture for a comic monologue, dialogue or 3+ character conversation.
+12. Twelfth, use an animal picture for a comic monologue, dialogue or 3+ character conversation.
 Check out the full lesson here!

 13. Use any picture to write a 5 Minute Descriptive List.
 Students love this exercise and often ask to do the exercise more than once!

-14. Use any page for rhyme.
+14. Finally, use any page for rhyme.
 I’ve been teaching summer camps for 7 years now.
 Every year there’s a poetry camp and every poetry camp entails a calendar picture lesson.
 Returning campers love it, remember it and look forward to it!

 Find the full lesson here.